caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 ## Converting track to GeoJSON

 [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) format is designed to represent geographical objects and is based on the JSON.
 It is commonly used in web mapping applications.
-We can easily convert our geometry to GeoJSON using PostGIS function.
+We can convert our geometry to GeoJSON using PostGIS function.

 ```elixir
 # lib/gpx_phoenix/tracks/tracks.ex